-Willingness to Pay and Reasons for Unwillingness to Accept COVID-19 Vaccines
+Willingness to pay and reasons for unwillingness to accept COVID-19 vaccines

-Vaccine-related questions with responses sorted by acceptance and non-acceptance groups are summarized in Table 3.
+Vaccine questions with responses from acceptance and non-acceptance groups are summarized in Table 3.
 For the acceptance group, 70.3% and 21.0% were willing and unwilling to pay for the vaccine, respectively.
-Around 38.8% of responders were also willing to pay Php 1-1,000 for the COVID-19 vaccine, followed by Php 1,001-2000 (29.2%).
-As for the non-acceptance group, 59.7% of responders were not willing to be vaccinated due to uncertainty in safety, while 56.5% and 40.9% did not trust the vaccines and were unsure of vaccine effectiveness, respectively.
-Other reasons specified by 11.0% of non-accepters included: denial of COVID-19 existence, and misinformation or lack in knowledge about COVID-19 and its vaccines (e.g., vaccine had no protection against COVID-19 variants, COVID-19 vaccine was unnecessary or insignificant due to previous COVID-19 diagnosis, and use of face-shield and facemask, herd immunity, and Ivermectin as preferred protection against COVID-19).
-Furthermore, when responders in the non-acceptance group were asked whether their overall perception had changed after healthcare workers were vaccinated with Sinovac or AstraZeneca, 86.5% responded "no", followed by "yes (positive perception)" (7.4%) and "yes (negative perception)" (6.1%).
-Lastly, the majority (48.5%) in both acceptance and non-acceptance groups selected "Social media (e.g. Facebook, Instagram, Twitter, WhatsApp or TikTok)" as the preferred source of information for COVID-19 vaccine, and 23.2% had chosen "Print and electronic media (e.g. TV or newspaper)".
+Around 38.8% are also willing to pay Php 1-1,000 for the COVID-19 vaccine to be followed by Php 1,001-2000 (29.2%).
+For the non-acceptance group, 59.7% were not willing to be vaccinated due to uncertainty in safety while, 56.5% and 40.9% did not trust the vaccines and were unsure of vaccine effectiveness, respectively.
+Other examples of specified reasons stated by 11.0% of non-acceptance group included: denial of COVID-19 existence, and misinformation or lack in knowledge about COVID-19 and its vaccines (e.g., vaccine had no protection against COVID-19 variants, COVID-19 vaccine was unnecessary or insignificant due to previous COVID-19 diagnosis, and use of face-shield and face-mask, herd immunity, and Ivermectin as preferred protection against COVID-19).
+Furthermore, when asked whether overall perception of non-acceptance group had changed after vaccination of healthcare workers with Sinovac or AstraZeneca were performed, 86.5% responded "no", followed by "yes (positive perception)" in 7.4% and "yes (negative perception)" in 6.1%.
+Lastly, majority (48.5%) of both acceptance and non-acceptance groups selected "Social media (e.g. Facebook, Instagram, Twitter, WhatsApp or Tiktok)" as preferred source of information for COVID-19 vaccine, and 23.2% had chosen "Print and electronic media (e.g. TV or newspaper)".

-Determinants of COVID-19 Vaccine Acceptance
+1 Determinants of COVID-19 vaccine acceptance